TGOlson/patchwork/README.md

 * Create more elaborate examples with SASS
 * Take in more data attribute args
 * Work on Patchwork Toolbox for quick, common styles
-* Does not work with mobile zooming (does correctly work with standard zoom).
+* Does not work well with zooming (standard browsers partially, mobile not at all).

 ## Contributing